CHARLOTTE, N.C. — Tis' the time of the year that everyone “Falls Back” and returns to standard time.

 - Later in 1966 The Uniform Time Act set an official beginning and end time to Daylight Saving Time.

 - In 1973, the Emergency Daylight Saving Time Energy Conservation Act extends DST to 8 months and saved millions of barrels of oil

 - In 1986, The beginning of daylight saving time was moved to the beginning of April as a part of the Extended Daylight Savings Act

 - 2007, the Energy Act voted two years prior which moved DST to its current time starting in early March and moved the end to after Halloween into early to mid-November.

-FACT: Hawaii and Arizona are the only two states that do not change their clocks.
+FACT: Hawaii and Arizona (most of the state excluding the Navajo Region) are the only two states that do not change their clocks.

 Sunrise, sunset and day length changes going forward.

 Obviously, we gain an hour by turning our clocks back from 2 a.m. to 1 a.m.
 But physiologically this messes with our brains.
 It desynchronizes our daily clock and can lead to sleep deprivation, disorientation and even difficulties learning.

 Our sunrise time goes to 6:49 a.m. and our new sunset time is 5:24 p.m. under 10 hours and 34 minutes of daylight.